California mission clash of cultures

 The California mission clash of cultures occurred at the Spanish Missions in California during the Spanish Las Californias-New Spain and Mexican Alta California eras of control, with lasting consequences after American statehood.
-The Missions were religious outposts established by Spanish Catholic Franciscans from 1769 to 1823 for the purpose of protecting Spain's territory by settlements and converting the Californian Native Americans to the Christian religion.
+The Missions were militarily protected religious outposts and settlements established by Spanish Catholic Franciscans from 1769 to 1823.
+Their purpose was to assert Spain's colonial claims in California and defend the colony against other European imperial powers through settlements, profitable export enterprises, and the conversion of the Californian Native Americans to their preferred form of the Christian religion.

 The Spanish occupation of California brought some negative consequences to the Native American cultures and populations, both those the missionaries were in contact with and others that were traditional trading partners.
 These aspects have received more research in recent decades.

 Spanish era history

 One of the tasks assigned to early Spanish explorers of California was to report on the native peoples found there.
 The Portolá expedition of 1769-70 was the first European land exploration, reaching as far north as San Francisco Bay.
 Several members of the expedition kept diaries that, among other things, described interactions with and observations about the natives.
 The most detailed of these diaries was by Franciscan missionary Juan Crespí.
 A report written later by Pedro Fages, one of the expedition's military officers, was also influential.

 Before the padres could abandon their interim missions and begin work on more permanent structures, they had to first attract and convert a sufficiently large number of local Indians, who would comprise the major portion of their work force.
 The priests offered beads, clothing, blankets, even food to the "gentiles" to attract them to the prospects of mission life and convince them to move into the mission compound or a nearby village.
 Each Indian was expected to contribute a certain number of hours' labor each week towards making adobes or roof tiles, working on construction crews, performing some type of handicraft, or farming.
 Women wove cloth, prepared meals, washed clothes, and were generally responsible for whatever domestic chores arose at the mission.

 The hierarchy of power in missions was a major cause of culture clash between Franciscan missionaries and Native Americans.
 Missionaries devolved authority to Native American officials who often held power within their own tribes, but this authority clashed with their own cultural values.
 Social organization in precontact California is scarcely recorded, but a ruling elite presided over commoners and an underclass, determined by lineage and cultural inheritance.
 Conversely, mission power structure was determined by elections, eliminating traditional Native American social hierarchy and replacing it with a system heavily monitored and often controlled by Franciscans.